Oladeji-Okuns/DevOps-Projects/PROJECT11-Ansible-Automate-Project/README.md

 ![alt text](images/document-created-on-webserver1.png)

-Below is what our update Ansible Architecture looks like:
+Below is what our updated Ansible Architecture looks like:

 ![alt text](images/The-new-architecture-after-executing-the-playbook.png)